This Homemade Cherry Pie is made with a flaky pie crust and packed with a sweet cherry filling. The perfect dessert for cherry lovers or the holidays!

-To make the filling, simply combine everything in a large bowl until all of the cherries are well coated.
+To make the homemade cherry pie filling, simply combine everything in a large bowl until all of the cherries are well coated.
 Then, remove your pie crust from the refrigerator and scoop the filling into the pie crust that you placed in your dish earlier.
 I also like to cut up a tablespoon of butter and place the pieces on top of the filling for a little extra richness.

 Once you’ve added the filling you can decorate the top however you choose.
 If you place a whole pie crust over the top, just make sure to cut some slits in it so that any steam can release as the pie is baking.
 I also like to add an egg wash on top to get the crust golden brown and a little coarse sugar for extra sweetness.

-Once the pie is ready, you’ll place it in the oven and let it bake at 425°F for 20 minutes, then reduce the heat to 375°F and let it finish baking for another 30-35 minutes.
+Once the sweet cherry pie is ready, you’ll place it in the oven and let it bake at 425°F for 20 minutes, then reduce the heat to 375°F and let it finish baking for another 30-35 minutes.
 The initial high temperature will help make the pie crust super flaky.
 You’ll know the pie is done with the top is golden brown and the filling is bubbling.

 Can you freeze this pie?

-This pie will freeze well!
+This fresh cherry pie will freeze well!
 Once it’s cooled, wrap it tightly and store it in the freezer for up to 3 months.
 The day before you plan to serve it, place it in the refrigerator to thaw overnight.